ryannemilligan/SQL-Airport-Reservation-System/README.md

-# Flight Reservation Database Project
+# SQL - Flight Reservation Database Project

 This repository contains the design, implementation, and query reports for a Flight Reservation Database project.
 The project is structured into three main parts, covering the full lifecycle from conceptual design to data retrieval and reporting.